StruszSoft/crispy-pancake/README.md

 * The [golang/oauth2](https://github.com/golang/oauth2) library
 * An Organization Webhook that gets triggered for repository events; [more details](#installing-a-webhook)

+### Personal Access Tokens ###
+To create a personal access token, go to 'Settings' for your user account, select 'Developer Settings', then 'Personal Access Tokens').
+Generate a new token with the following scopes:  'repo', 'admin:org', 'admin:org_hook', and 'write:discussion'.
+Paste the new token into a temporary document (you won't be able to view it later).
+Do not save this document (it's got secrets!), just leave it to hang around for a few minutes.
+Once we've pasted this token into crispy-pancake, you won't need it.
+[Full PAT documentation](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).

+### Installing a Webhook ###
+From the Organization page, go to 'Settings'.
+Click 'Webhooks'.
+For the 'Payload URL', enter the URL of the server that will host crispy-pancake.
+Use the variable you defined in `entryPoint` after the name/IP of the public site (ie, https://www.example.com/webhook).
+For 'Secret', you may enter any string you like; be sure to enter the same string for the `webhookSecret` variable.
+Choose the option to "Let me select individual events", and select 'Repositories'.
+Make sure it's 'Active', and click 'Update webhook'.

 ## Usage ##
 Install the golang/oauth2 library:
 ```go